DataDog/KubeHound/docs/user-guide/getting-started.md

 ## Generating sample data

-If you don't have a cluster at your disposal, install [kind](https://kind.sigs.k8s.io/#installation-and-usage) and run the following command:
+If you don't have a cluster at your disposal: clone the KubeHound repository, install [kind](https://kind.sigs.k8s.io/#installation-and-usage) and run the following command:

 ```bash
 make sample-graph